literaldumb/GodotToast/README.md

 - Uses only Toast.makeText() as of now.
 Can be extended to wrap all the available methods of Android Toast

 ##How to use
-- Drop the GodotToast folder inside godot/modules
+- Drop the toast folder inside godot/modules

-- Move the GodotToast/GodotToast.java to godot/platform/android/java/src/org/godotengine/godot
+- Move the toast/GodotToast.java to godot/platform/android/java/src/org/godotengine/godot

-**Note:** The GodotToast/android.jar is taken from  *android-sdk-linux/platforms/android-23*.
+**Note:** The toast/android.jar is taken from  *android-sdk-linux/platforms/android-23*.
 You may choose to use any other api version.

 ###Compile
 1. #> scons platform=android